 - Double vision within one eye

-Cataract removal is one of the most common surgical procedures in the United States and it is estimated that over 3.5 million operations are performed each year.
+Typically performed in an outpatient setting, such as St. Lucy’s Outpatient Eye Surgery Center, cataract removal is one of the most common surgical procedures in the United States and it is estimated that over 3.5 million operations are performed each year.